paulocesarmsf/appsec_security_pipeline/README.md

 - SCA: [OSV-Scanner](https://github.com/google/osv-scanner "Google OSV Scanner GitHub Repository")
 - DAST: [OWASP ZAP](https://www.zaproxy.org/ "OWASP Zed Attack Proxy Official Website")

-These tools were selected because they support a broad range of languages, enabling a flexible pipeline that can be applied across different teams and repositories.
-They also provide official GitHub Actions, which simplifies integration and ongoing maintenance for the AppSec team.
+These tools were selected because they support a broad range of languages, enabling a flexible pipeline that can be applied across different teams and repositories.They also provide official GitHub Actions, which simplifies integration and ongoing maintenance for the AppSec team.
 Finally, they are well-established and widely recognized within the security community, ensuring reliability and strong community support.

 ### High-level CI/CD integration